Professional wrestling: Intergender

 In the 1980s, mixed tag team matches began to take place, with a male and female on each team and a rule stating that each wrestler could only attack the opponent of the same gender.
 If a tag was made, the other team had to automatically switch their legal wrestler as well.
 Despite these restrictions, many mixed tag matches do feature some physical interaction between participants of different genders.
 For example, a heel may take a cheap shot at the female wrestler of the opposing team to draw a negative crowd reaction.
 In lucha libre, cheap shots and male-female attacks are not uncommon.

 Intergender singles bouts were first fought on a national level in the 1990s.
-This began with Luna Vachon, who faced men in ECW and WWF.
+This began with Luna Vachon, who faced men in Extreme Championship Wrestling (ECW) and WWF.
 Later, Chyna became the first female to hold a belt that was not exclusive to women when she won the WWF Intercontinental Championship.
 Intergender wrestling was uncommon in Impact Wrestling.
 ODB, had participated in intergender matches and once held the Impact Knockouts Tag Team Championship with Eric Young for a record 478 days.
 Other notable Impact Knockouts that competed in intergender matches include Scarlett Bordeaux; Tessa Blanchard, who became the first woman to win the Impact World Championship; and Jordynne Grace, who became the inaugural Impact Digital Media Championship.